Everything you need to know about dry mouth

-The condition is also informally known as pasties, cottonmouth, drooth, doughmouth, or des (from desert).
+The condition is also informally known as xerostomia, pasties, cottonmouth, drooth, doughmouth, or des.

-This article will look at the causes, symptoms, diagnosis, and treatment of xerostomia.
+This article will look at the causes, symptoms, diagnosis, and treatment of dry mouth.

-Here are some key points about xerostomia.
+Here are some key points about dry mouth.
 More detail and supporting information is in the main article.

 - Dry mouth is more prevalent in the aging population

-- Xerostomia is commonly a side effect of drugs
+- It is commonly a side effect of medications.

-- Symptoms of xerostomia include cracked lips, bad breath, and sticky saliva
+- Symptoms include cracked lips, bad breath, and sticky saliva

 - Individuals with dry mouth should avoid spicy foods and sugary drinks